ju-am/ROMLauncher/readme/readme.txt

 ...there are plenty of websites that can generate a CSS gradient for you.
 Make sure to enter only the value, without the 'background:'-part, or final semicolon.
-Enter nothing for a default gradient.
+Enter nothing for a default gradient, or pick from one of the presets below the input field.

 >---[Order] : List order of the system relative to other systems.
 This isn't the most elegant solution to sorting things, but it ... kind of works, so there you